Morlinnn/foldable_list_ml/README.md

 - Add common widget to display (first button)

-But it's valid and is not recommended because you cannot remove it normally.
+But it's invalid and is not recommended because you cannot remove it normally.
-If valid widgets are added to contents, use `tileManager.removeValidWidgets();` to remove.
+If invalid widgets are added to contents, use `tileManager.removeInvalidWidgets();` to remove.

 ![Example 1](example1.gif)